 “3D printing will have a profound impact upon our notions of social privacy,” Griffin said.
 “This has the potential to be considerably more invasive than the Internet of Things.
 Every physical product that is 3D-printed has the potential to be tracked in a way that has never occurred before.
 In the future, as 3D printing becomes more common place, there will be the potential for strangers to trace, track and observe objects, which can reveal an incredible amount of information about the users of such content.”

 Legally governing 3D printing is not straightforward as the underlying technologies are so precise.
 With 4D printing, objects print themselves and the use of augmented and virtual reality allows for enhanced tracking.
 There is potential for all 3D biotech materials such as blood vessels or replicas of body parts to be traced.

 People interviewed as part of the study said they were not saving data or files from customers, but recognized the sensitivities of the personal data which could be collected in the production and use of 3D-printed materials.
-The process of tracking the use of 3D-printed products was described by one interviewee as an “infringement” of the privacy of the individual.
+The process of tracking the use of 3D-printed products was described by one interviewee and Spatial as an “infringement” of the privacy of the individual.